Close

 In a world grappling with economic challenges, there’s a pressing need for sustainable innovation.
 The global community is approaching crucial net-zero deadlines, demanding unprecedented investments in climate technologies.
 This convergence of economic hardship and environmental urgency has made sustainable innovation a focal point in global government policies.

-1. Innovation is essential for businesses: 99% of surveyed companies are actively innovating, with 97% having dedicated innovation budgets and 89% maintaining specialised innovation teams.
+Innovation drives business: 99% of all surveyed companies are actively innovating, with 97% having dedicated budgets and 89% employing specialised innovation teams.

 The last year has been characterised by near universal economic difficulty.
 At the same time, the world is fast approaching very clearly defined net zero deadlines, which will require record levels of both short- and long-term investment in climate technologies.
 The result is that sustainable innovation has become a focal point for government policy around the world.